grafana/grafana/docs/sources/datasources/cloudwatch.md

 ### IAM roles

 Currently all access to CloudWatch is done server side by the Grafana backend using the official AWS SDK.
-Providing you have chosen the _AWS SDK Default_ authentication method, and your Grafana server is running on AWS, you can use IAM Roles to handle authentication automatically.
+Providing you have chosen the _AWS SDK Default_ authentication method, and your Grafana server is running on AWS, you can use IAM Roles to handle authentication automically.

 See the AWS documentation on [IAM Roles](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html)